-UCL Women is for academic UCL staff (postdoc and above) in science, technology, engineering and mathematics (STEM).
+UCL Women is for academic staff (PhD, postdoc and above) working as women at UCL.
 Any eligible staff are welcome to as many or as few events as they like.

 Please see the What’s new page to keep up-to-date with our events.
 You can also follow us on twitter at @UCLWomen for all the latest information.
 Do also feel free to contact us at email@example.com; we look forward to meeting new colleagues and making UCL a better place for all of us.

 Want to join our mailing list?
 We only use it to inform you about our events (approximately once a month).
 If so, sign up here.

 An evening with award-winning author Angela Saini, whose recent books on flawed gender and race “science” inspired a global conversation

 **This event is now sold out, but you can add your name to the waitlist using the registration link, and seats will be released as cancellations come in**

 About this Event